apache/spark/CONTRIBUTING.md

 ### Implement Features

-Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Look through the [Apache Jira](https://issues.apache.org/jira/browse/AIRFLOW) for features.
+Any unassigned "Improvement" issue is open to whoever wants to implement it.

 We've created the operators, hooks, macros and executors we needed, but we made sure that this part of Airflow is extensible.
 New operators,